maxsu/MermaidTest/MermaidMarkdownExample.md

 # Instructions

-To render Mermaid in a markdown gist:
+To render Mermaid in github hosted markdown files:

-1. Create a gist with a markdown file
+1. Create a repo with the markdown file
 2. Wrap the code in a ```mermaid {}``` block:

+> Note: This does not work in gists 🥲

 # Example